beladevo/BookStore/README.md

   BookStore__XmlFilePath=/data/books.xml
   ```

 When running in Docker, `/data/books.xml` is mounted via a volume to your host `./data/books.xml`.
-Make sure this file exists or is created on first run.
+This file exist with demo values.

 ## Running with Docker